mksec/silex-base/README.md

   ExceptionHandler registered.
 It may be used for simple applications without an UI (e.g. APIs).

+* `BaseUiApplication`

+  The `BaseUiApplication` extends the `BaseApplication` with the Twig and Asset serivce-providers registered.
+It also uses the `CacheTrait` to use an application-wide cache path, which may be set in the `app.cache` path.

 ## License

 This project is licensed under the [MIT license](LICENSE).